Policy 6170.1 - Transitional Kindergarten

 The district’s TK program shall be based on a modified kindergarten curriculum that is age and developmentally appropriate.

-The Board shall establish the length of the school day in the district’s TK program, which shall be at least three hours but no more than four hours long except for TK students enrolled in expanded learning opportunity programs provided by the district pursuant to Education Code 46120.
+The Board shall establish the length of the school day in the district’s TK program, which shall be at least three hours but no more than four hours long, including recess but excluding noon intermission, except for TK students enrolled in expanded learning opportunity programs provided by the district pursuant to Education Code 46120.
 If the district has adopted an extended day kindergarten, the length of the school day for the TK program may be different than the length of the school day for the kindergarten program either at the same or different school sites.
 The Superintendent or designee shall annually report to CDE as to whether the district’s TK programs are offered full day, part day, or both.

-TK students may be placed in the same classroom with four-year old students from a CSPP program if the commingled program meets all the requirements of each program as well as the following requirements:
+TK students may be commingled in the same classroom with four-year-old students from a CSPP program as long as the commingled program meets all of the requirements of each program as well as the following requirements:

-1. The classroom does not include students enrolled in TK for a second year or students enrolled in a regular kindergarten.
+- The classroom does not include students enrolled in TK for a second year or students enrolled in a regular kindergarten

-4. The classroom is taught by a teacher that holds a credential issued by the Commission on Teacher Credentialing in accordance with Education Code 44065 and 44256.
+- The classroom is taught by a teacher that holds a credential issued by the Commission on Teacher Credentialing (CTC) in accordance with Education Code 44065 and 44256

-5. The classroom is in compliance with the adult-teacher ratio specified in Education Code 8241.
+- The classroom is in compliance with the adult-child ratio specified in Education Code 8241

-6. Contractors of the district report the services, revenues, and expenditures for children in the preschool program in accordance with 5 CCR 18268 except for contractors of the TK program.
+- Contractors of the district report the services, revenues, and expenditures for children in the preschool program in accordance with 5 CCR 18268 except for contractors of the TK program

-The district shall maintain an average TK class enrollment of not more than 24 students for each school site.
+The district shall maintain an average TK class enrollment of not more than 24 students for each school site, not including students who are continuously enrolled in and meet the minimum day requirement for independent study for more than 14 school days in a school year.

 Staffing

-The Superintendent or designee shall ensure that teachers assigned to teaching TK classes possess a teaching credential or permit from the Commission on Teacher Credentialing (CTC) that authorizes such instruction.
+The Superintendent or designee shall ensure that teachers assigned to teach in TK classes possess a teaching credential or permit from the CTC that authorizes such instruction.

 Continuation to Kindergarten

-Students who complete the transitional kindergarten program shall be eligible to continue in kindergarten the following school year.
-Parents/guardians of such students shall not be required to submit a kindergarten continuance form for kindergarten attendance.
-A student shall not attend more than two years in a combination of transitional kindergarten and kindergarten.
+Students who complete the TK program shall be eligible to continue in kindergarten the following school year.
+Parents/guardians of such students shall not be required to submit a Kindergarten Continuance Form for kindergarten attendance.

 However, whenever children who would otherwise be age eligible for kindergarten are enrolled in TK, the Superintendent or designee shall obtain a Kindergarten Continuance Form signed by the parent/guardian near the end of the TK year consenting to the child’s enrollment in kindergarten the following year.

-A student shall not attend more than two years in a combination of TK and kindergarten.
+A student shall not attend more than two years in kindergarten or a combination of TK and kindergarten.

 Assessment